ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 We are gonna talk here about Ruby, Sapphire and Emerald.
 The remakes will not be considered.
 Remakes should be improving the previous stated points from the generation been remade.
 As stated before, if it appears to be missing points, it's because it's something that was introduced in a previous generation and it wasn't removed in this generation, having retroactivity, also many things could slip my document, there's a lot of points here and it really took a while to write this down.

-- Weather is present in the map.
+- Added Weather in the Overworld
     - Rain
     - Intense sun
     - Sandstorm
-- Pokedex
+- [UPDATED] Pokedex
     - 135 New Pokemon
+    - Total of 386 Pokemon
     - Regional Mode lists 202 Pokemon.
     - Option to go to the top of the Pokedex (Treecko)
     - Option to go to the bottom (Last one the player has seen)
     - When selecting a Pokemon you can see the Size comparison versus the Player Character
-    - Search Mode
+    - [UPDATED] Search Mode
-        - Order Option (You could do easy sorting using SQL)
+        - Order Option (You could do easy sorting using SQL in modern days)
             - Order By Pokedex Number
             - Order Alphabetically
             - Order By Weight (Which is essentially descending or ascending)